Mechanical Engineering Technology

 Program Educational Objectives

-- Able to apply their knowledge in the design, manufacture, sales, installation, operation and/or maintenance of complex, high-value systems.
+- Exercise effectively technical and hands-on engineering technology skills developed during their studies, leading to increasing career achievement and increasing levels of technical and/or management responsibility in the areas of design, manufacture, sales, installation, operation and/or maintenance of complex, high-value systems.

 The program utilizes input from employers, alumni, and an industry advisory board to continuously improve the quality of education.